geekcoders-community/RENDER-X/README.md

 - Create a pull request from your fork to the original repository for review.

 ---
+## 📢 Additional Contribution Guidelines:
+If anyone wants to develop their own version of the landing page and showcase it to us, please follow these steps:

+- Create your version of the landing page.
+- Push it to the contributions/ folder.
+- Submit a pull request with a description of the changes you made.

+This version includes the new section "Additional Contribution Guidelines" for submitting a new version of the landing page to the `contributions/` folder.

 ## 🌟 Credits

 This repository was created and maintained by the **GeekCoders Community** to support participants in their journey of web development and beyond.